A Life On Hold

 The Beginnings of Football

-In the winter of 1886, his dreams of college came to an end when he was smashed in the face with a stick during a game of "shinny" (a precursor to hockey) and lost his front teeth.
+In the winter of 1886, his dreams of college came to an end when he was smashed in the face with a stick during a game of "shinny" (a precursor to hockey) and lost his upper front teeth.
 Complications ensued.
 Although his facial injuries healed, a few weeks afterwards he developed "nervous palpitations of the heart" and digestive problems.
 After a year's rest, these too disappeared, but Wilbur was somewhat changed.
 He thought himself an invalid (or at least as someone with a frail, vulnerable constitution) and decided that a college degree "would be money and time wasted."
-He may have also had a change of heart about leaving home, especially with his mother so sick -- the Wrights were a tight-knit family.
+He may have also had a change of heart about leaving home, especially with his mother so sick – the Wrights were a tight-knit family.
 Whatever the reason, he put his life on hold and made it his job to nurse his mother Susan.
 His curiosity and his affinity for learning remained unchanged, however.
 When he wasn't looking after his mother, he read voraciously.

 The Long Memory of the Wrights